seeess1/seeess1.github.io/pages/projects.md

 ![NYC cocktail map](https://github.com/seeess1/seeess1.github.io/raw/master/assets/images/cocktails.jpg)

-We worked with all kinds of data: demographic stats from the US Census, metadata for every businesses across the country, the average traffic volume of every road segment at every hour of the day for the entire US, restaurant menus and reviews, and a lot more.
+And we worked with all kinds of data: demographic stats from the US Census, metadata for every businesses across the country, the average traffic volume of every road segment at every hour of the day for the entire US, restaurant menus and reviews, and a lot more.
 My job as a data engineer was to collect all the data, clean it, and generate new metrics for our data science and front end teams.

 # Data analysis